-Home health aide (HHA) jobs are in high demand, with a nationwide job growth of 21% from 2023 to 2033, driven by the increasing need for in-home care.
-In Oklahoma, this demand creates strong job opportunities for those looking to enter healthcare through a stable and rewarding career path.
+Home health aide (HHA) jobs are expanding quickly, with a 17% growth projected nationwide from 2024 to 2034.
+In Oklahoma, the demand for in-home care creates stable opportunities for those entering healthcare.
+According to the U.S. Bureau of Labor Statistics, home health and personal care aides in Oklahoma earn an average of $27,190 per year ($13.07/hour).
 If you’re considering becoming an HHA, now is the perfect time to start.

 Key Points